 2. CROC CUDDLE

-Head to Snakes Downunder Reptile Park and Zoo, just south of Childers, and snap a selfie holding a python and a baby saltwater crocodile.
+Head to Snakes Downunder Reptile Park and Zoo, just south of Childers, and snap a selfie holding a python and a baby saltwater crocodile this school holidays.
 There’s also a snake house, vivarium housing dragons and frogs, and kangaroos and koalas.
 Open 9:30am-3pm every day except Wednesday.
 Adults $22.
 Children $14.

 3. PARK LIFE

 Head to the Bundaberg Botanic Gardens and Playground, home to 114 species of birds.
 Feed the ducks, have a picnic then check out Hinkler House, Cafe 1928 and the nearby Railway Museum – built in 1881!

 4. KIDZ CORNER